 “It was probably the worst experience I’ve had as a head coach,” Marshall said.

-According to Marshal the women’s basketball seeding committee decided which teams were going to regionals after evaluating each teams end-of-season records and rankings.
+According to Marshall the women’s basketball seeding committee decided which teams were going to regionals after evaluating each team’s end-of-season records and rankings.
 When the Falcons discovered they were not on the list, the South Coast Conference college made an appeal to the state and won.

 The appeal made by Cerritos was based on the seeding committee not considering the SCC as two separate divisions.
 SCC Commissioner Rich Kollen said the seeding committee does not have the right to pick and choose the format.

-Cathcart said the decision to replace the Comets was on a “numbers-based determining process.”
+The decision to replace the Comets was on a “numbers-based determining process,” according to Cathcart.
 Cerritos had a higher rating percentage index than Palomar after the separation of divisions was recognized.

 PCC Commissioner John Woods said in an email response, “The issue developed because the SCC did not clarify the format in their Basketball Supplement.
 They should have indicated that they were divided into two divisions.
 They did not.
 That is the basis for the original placement of the teams by the committee.”